Machine Learning vs. Deep Learning for AI

 Salesforce Lightning:

-• Lightning Experience is designed with a mobile-first approach, ensuring a seamless transition between desktop and mobile devices.
+• Lightning Experience is designed with a mobile-first approach, making it easy to switch between desktop and mobile.

 • The Salesforce mobile app offers a consistent experience with the desktop version, including access to custom Lightning components.